 In this case no-code or low-code development platforms make the process of building applications more accessible to more people.
 The gap between demand and availability of skilled IT developers continues to widen, so the need to reduce code debt has hit a critical stage.

 No-code and low-code platforms have stepped into the gap to meet this demand.
 Low-code or no-code platforms can help businesses increase developer productivity, and offload many configuration tasks to business analysts or administrators.

 With a democratized app-evolution process companies can deliver more apps faster, and in some cases, with much better end-user experiences.

-In Gartner’s recent report, “Low-Code Development Technologies Evaluation Guide,” Gartner analyzes the history, current marketplace, and future for these varying developer platforms.
-Skuid appears in the report.
+In Gartner’s recent report, “Low-Code Development Technologies Evaluation Guide,” Gartner analyzes the history, current marketplace, and future for these no code and low code development platforms.
+Skuid appears in the Gartner report.
 Here are our key takeaways from the report:

 - Here come the “citizen developers.”
-These people will train to use low- or no-code platforms to lighten the workload for over-tasked and understaffed hard-core IT development shops.
+These people will train to use low-code or no-code platforms to lighten the workload for over-tasked and understaffed hard-core IT development shops.

 - Multi-experience Development Platforms (MXDPs) will proliferate.
 With MXDPs, businesses can create multiple apps to expand or reinvigorate the enterprise UX across multiple digital touchpoints (e.g., mobile apps, progressive web apps, chatbots).